percona/pmm/docs/process/tech_stack.md

 # Tech stack and best practices

 Currently, our development team has fewer people than components/repositories.
-It is important for us to have some shared libraries and tools between them to make our life easier.
-It's fine to use something else if there is a reason, but that reason/argument should be better than "let's try this new cool package" or "that's an overengineering". :) Also, if we decided to make a change in this list, it's better to change it in all components in a reasonable time.
+It is important for us to use shared libraries and tools to make our life easier.
+It's also fine to bring in new ones if there is a reason, but that reason should be more appealing than just "let's try this new cool package" or "that's an overengineering".
+Also, if we decide to make a change in this list, it's better to change it in all components within a reasonable timeframe.

 - Our tech stack
   - [Tech stack](#tech-stack)